CorsixTH/CorsixTH-Graphics/manual.rst

 Each time CorsixTH loads a file, the program first loads the file with the original sprites, and then it loads the file with the free graphics, overwriting the already loaded original sprites.
-By doing it in this order, the free graphics do not need to have all sprites, and the sprites that it does have are used instead of the sprites of the original graphics.
+By doing it in this order, the free graphics do not need to have all sprites, while it prefers to use the sprites of the free graphics if available.

 Compiling